ferrugemjs/home-page/gen-src/docs/templating.md

   </div>
 </template>
 ```
-You shouldnt use this every moment, but it is recomended to use in a interation with tag "for" or directive "each".
+You shouldnt use this every moment, but it is recomended to use in a interation with tag "for".

 ## Directive "trigger"